MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/azure-hdinsight.md

 ## Connect to Azure HDInsight from Power Query Desktop

-Power query desktop includes Excel, Power BI, and Analysis Services as experiences.
+Power Query desktop includes Excel, Power BI, and Analysis Services as experiences.

 To make the connection to an **Azure HDInsight** account, follow these steps: